• Home

 • Cheese curds - In my neck of the woods, white cheddar cheese curds are a grocery store staple.
 If you can't find them where you live, you can substitute mozzarella cheese sticks that are cut into bite size chunks.

-• Other toppings - To replicate my favorite poutine memory, add diced tomato as well as both red and green onion (scallions).
-This may seem like onion overkill, but each provide their own unique flavor and texture that work really well together.
+• Other toppings - To replicate my favorite poutine memory, diced Roma tomato, red onion, and green onions top this poutine.
+It's a combo that sounds extra, but each layer adds flavor and crunch.
 I use Roma tomatoes as they tend to not be as juicy.

 Frozen tater tots on a metal sheet pan